scttnlsn/backbone.viewkit/README.md

 ### `popView([transition])`

 Pop the current view off the top of the stack and render the previous view in the view port.
 Returns the popped view.
 Optionally specify a transition.
-Throws an error if there is no view to pop.

 ### `replaceView(view, [transition])`